 4. Evolve Beyond Basic Translations to Localized Partner Marketing Strategies

-One of the great benefits of working with partners is tapping into their audiences and leveraging their unique expertise.
+One of the great benefits of working with partners is tapping into their audiences and leveraging their unique expertise to produce unique marketing ideas.

 Whether that’s a new vertical, industry or geography, it pays to play off your partner’s strengths.
 Work together to brainstorm partnership marketing ideas that are more localized and tailored to specific audiences.